Brandonnl/CulinaryCraft/README.md

 ## Recipe Generation with OpenAI

-The recipe generation feature in this app is implemented using OpenAI's text generation model.
-When a user selects a recipe type (breakfast, lunch, dinner, dessert) and clicks on the "Generate Recipe" button, a request is made to the OpenAI API to generate a random recipe based on the selected type.

 The app uses the OpenAI GPT-3 model, specifically the `text-davinci-003` model, for generating recipes.
 It sends a prompt to the model in the format of "Generate a [recipe type] recipe and the name of the dish" and receives a response with a randomly generated recipe.

 ## Contributing